The dead man's float should be one of the first drills a coach teaches and one of the most misunderstood.

 Do not have any movement in your dangling feet or legs (if done correctly, your hips/legs should rise a little)

 Allow for the hips and legs to ease themselves towards the surface.
-Play with the lower back muscles and your core to help them a little.
+Engage your lower back and core muscles to help them a little.

 Make sure you do not raise your arms out of the water though, they should rest right below the surface